Poppys Wild Kitchen

 Interestingly, gotu kola has a reputation as an herb for longevity.
 It’s also been studied for many other benefits, including cognitive function, stress reduction, and healthy skin.
 That reputation, along with its pleasantly bitter taste, is good enough for me.

-Still, Gotu kola does more than add nutrition to this salad.
+Still, Gotu kola does more than add nutrition to this star fruit salad.
 I like to slice it into a thin chiffonade.
-Then it contributes both flavor and vibrant color to this dish.
+Then, it contributes both flavor and vibrant color to this dish.

 🫗 Dressing